A Surging Warren Faces Attacks From More Moderate 2020 Candidates

 "At least Bernie is being honest here and saying how he's going to pay for this and the taxes are going up," she said.
 "And I'm sorry, Elizabeth, but you have not said that, and I think we owe it to the American people to tell them where we're going to send the invoice."

-Warren, for her part, stuck to her main line of argument, on highlighting total costs: "The problem we got right now is the overall cost of healthcare," she said in responding to Klobuchar.
+Warren, for her part, stuck to her main line of argument, on highlighting total costs: "The problem we got right now is the overall cost of health care," she said in responding to Klobuchar.

-Former Vice Pres.
-Joe Biden later added his own input, saying that Warren was being "vague" in her answers.
+Biden later added his own input, saying that Warren was being "vague" in her answers.

 Wealth tax